 NARF has a long history of assisting students who are prohibited from wearing eagle feathers at graduation ceremonies due to narrow graduation dress codes.
 We continue to advocate for these graduates so they can celebrate their great successes without sacrificing their tribal identity.
-Below are resources for students and advocates looking to change narrow graduation dress codes.
+Students and advocates looking to change narrow graduation dress codes can find resources below.

 Many Native communities consider eagles to be spiritually significant.
 They believe that, as eagles roam the sky, they have a special connection with God.
 Their feathers represent honesty, truth, majesty, strength, courage, wisdom, power, and freedom.
 The United States government has long recognized the importance of eagles for Native religious and spiritual beliefs.
 In these communities, eagle feathers are given to individuals to mark and honor significant life accomplishments, such as graduation.

 Every spring, Native American students from across the country contact NARF because they are being prohibited from wearing eagle feathers at graduation ceremonies.
 Once schools come to understand the religious, cultural, and academic significance of eagle feathers, most make accommodations and exceptions for Native American students.

 Unfortunately, a handful of school districts persist in restricting Native American religious liberty and viewpoints.
 This singling out of Native students puts them in the position of having to choose between participating in the celebration of a great accomplishment with their classmates or following their Native religious and cultural traditions.

 Brochures for Students and Schools: